Fake GST fraud: 357 arrested so far, including 12 CAs

-New Delhi, March 9 (IANS) The Directorate General of GST Intelligence (DGGI) and the CGST Commissionerates have so far arrested 357 persons, including 12 chartered accountants, one company secretary and an advocate, in the ongoing nationwide drive against fake GST invoice frauds since mid-November, 2020.
+New Delhi: The Directorate General of GST Intelligence (DGGI) and the CGST Commissionerates have so far arrested 357 persons, including 12 chartered accountants, one company secretary and an advocate, in the ongoing nationwide drive against fake GST invoice frauds since mid-November, 2020.

 The arrested persons include fake entities operators and end beneficiaries who connive with these fraudsters running businesses of fake invoices.